The NewBridge Project Gallery is currently closed.

 Create/Disrupt

 Create/Disrupt is a new programme for artists, aspiring arts workers, makers and producers who have not had formal training or undertaken a degree and are interested in pursuing a career in the arts.
-The 2023-24 cohort will undertake workshops with practitioners, go on trips and take on a shared studio space at The NewBridge Project.
+We are currently running an Open Call for Create/Disrupt 2024!

 Create/Disrupt is a strand of Artist Development for aspiring artists and art workers who have not been to university.
 It is made up of a diverse group of people from across the North East with a shared desire to have a career in the arts and to meet likeminded folk with similar experiences.